bitrise-io/devcenter/_articles/en/reviews/signing-up-with-saml-sso.md

 published: false

 ---
-You can sign up to a Bitrise Organization via [SAML SSO](/team-management/organizations/saml-sso-in-organizations/).
+You can sign up to a Bitrise Organization that has SAML SSO configured and use the Organization's login flow to

 1. Go to our [Sign up](https://app.bitrise.io/users/sign_up) page.
 2. Click the **Sign up with SSO** button.